-Another must is the University of Washington’s main library.
-With its stained glass windows and intricately carved arches, it seems to be channeling Notre Dame, and the interior is no less beautiful.
+Another must is the University of Washington’s Suzallo Library.
+With its stained glass windows and intricately carved arches it channels Notre Dame, and the interior is no less beautiful.
 Once inside, you’ll find wide, stone spiraling staircases, countless books, and a main reading area that might as well be a replica of the Dining Hall at Hogwarts.

 Further up on Capitol Hill you’ll find Elliott Bay Book Company (think Seattle’s version of Powell’s) on 10th, as well as Twice Sold Tales at the corner of Harvard and Denny.
-The latter is a used book store, and the best part is they’ve got numerous cats roaming about that call Twice Sold Tales home, and they’re happy to cuddle up with you as you read.
+The latter is a used book store, and the best part is they’ve got numerous cats roaming about that call Twice Sold Tales home.
+They’re always happy to cuddle up with you as you read.

 6.)
 Hit Up a Few Barcades

-My top two places for barcades will always be Jupiter in Belltown and Add-a-Ball in Ballard.
-Both are a bit of dive-bars, and they’re a ton of fun, with classics like Killer Queen and Pac-Man, to more modern games like a super high-def Teenage Mutant Ninja Turtles fighting game.
+My top two places for barcades will always be Jupiter in Belltown and Add-a-Ball in Fremont.
+Both are a bit of divey and a ton of fun, with classics like Killer Queen and Pac-Man, as well as more modern games like a super high-def Teenage Mutant Ninja Turtles fighting game.

-Alternatively, Flatstick Pub is a great place to grab any number of local beers they have on tap and play a game of putt-putt while you drink.
-Flatstick’s over in Pioneer Square, and it can get a little busy, but they have giant jenga and tons of board games to help you pass the time, so that’s never a problem.
+Alternatively, Flatstick Pub is a great place to choose from an impressive selection of local beers and play a game of putt-putt while you drink.
+Flatstick has locations in Pioneer Square and South Lake Union, and while it can get a little busy, they have giant jenga and tons of board games to help you pass the time.